 The staff was amazing and never was a repeat c-section mentioned.
 Even when I had irritable uterus they never mentioned weaning Adella.
 I couldn’t have been more happy, and then when I went past 40 weeks and they didn’t jump to induction or c-section I was the happiest most relaxed pregnant women!

-I’ll share my whole VBAC story later, but it was incredible.
 I walked and labored on my hands and knees.
 Adella was at the hospital with us so the nurse was my main support for most of my labor and she was just amazing.
 I made it all natural and pushed out that 8 pound baby in just a few pushes.
 It was the most empowering feeling.
 I was on such a high and wanted to do it again right away.

 I was so happy I decided to go with my VBAC, and I can’t wait to do it again.
 The key is to find a supportive doctor or midwife.
 Even if it is just your partner who is your main family support you can do it!
 Luke is all I had and he was amazing.

 I did this VBAC for myself, and I guess for my girls, and I want to be able to tell them they can do what they put their mind to.
 The struggle with depression after Adella was awful, and of course as most of us I heard the “you aren’t a real mom” because I had a c-section but I don’t care about that.
 I wanted to know I could do it, I wanted to say “hell, yes I did it”!
 I wanted that feeling of power and let me tell you it was incredible, I was on such a high.